 - Stir in the cream, lemon juice, Worcestershire sauce, Cajun seasoning, hot sauce and pepper.
 Drain pasta, reserving 3/4 cup cooking liquid.
-Stir reserved cooking liquid into pan.
+Add reserved cooking liquid to pan.
 Cook and stir for 6-8 minutes or until shrimp turn pink.
 Add pasta and toss to coat.
 Yield: 6 servings.

 Full-Bodied White Wine

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.

 "Yummy!!
 I add a can of mushrooms for a little more substance.
 Make it...you'll love it!"

 "We love this!
 We make it about three times a month."

 "My family loved this meal.
 My daughter asked if we could have it again tomorrow."